robbi5/bahnbonus/readme.md

 Authentication
 --------------

-Authentication is implemented with OpenID Connect - using [keycloak](https://www.keycloak.org).
-The App is using [the standard OpenID Connect SDK _AppAuth-iOS_](https://github.com/openid/AppAuth-iOS) with the autodiscovery with following URL:
+Authentication happens with your bahn.de Account.
+This is implemented with OpenID Connect - they are using [keycloak](https://www.keycloak.org) on the server side.
+The App is using [the standard OpenID Connect SDK _AppAuth-iOS_](https://github.com/openid/AppAuth-iOS) with autodiscovery with the following URL:

 ```
 https://auth.businesshub.deutschebahn.com/auth/realms/kubi/.well-known/openid-configuration
 ```

-The following parameters are used for the authorization request:
+These parameters are used for the authorization request:

 ```
 scope:          openid profile user:read user:write